US Bancorp DE Has $5.33 Million Stock Holdings in AMETEK, Inc. (NYSE:AME)

-US Bancorp DE decreased its stake in AMETEK, Inc. (NYSE:AME – Get Rating) by 1.7% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+US Bancorp DE lowered its holdings in shares of AMETEK, Inc. (NYSE:AME – Get Rating) by 1.7% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm owned 47,004 shares of the technology company’s stock after selling 827 shares during the period.
-US Bancorp DE’s holdings in AMETEK were worth $5,331,000 as of its most recent filing with the Securities and Exchange Commission.
+US Bancorp DE’s holdings in AMETEK were worth $5,331,000 at the end of the most recent quarter.

 AMETEK Stock Up 0.0 %